jbyman/Ciphers/README.md

     python cipher_cracker.py MyFile.txt VIGENERE 10

 Where "MyFile.txt" is the name of the file containing encrypted text, and "10" dictates the length of the key used to encrypt the text.

+### Caesar
+In order to run the Vigenère decryption, you pass the command:

+    python cipher_cracker.py MyFile.txt CAESAR

+Where "MyFile.txt" is the name of the file containing encrypted text.